keltia/atlas-rs/README.md

 ## Installation

-This will be available as a crate on [crates.io](https://crates.io/atlas-rs) when it is can be released, there are still many incomplete parts.
+This will be available as a crate on [crates.io](https://crates.io/atlas-rs) when it can be released, there are still many incomplete parts.

 ## Documentation